Home

 Making Compost

-Making compost is not a complicated procedure and is a great step toward organic gardening.
+Making compost is not a complicated procedure and is a great step toward organic gardening

 I'm sure we all know the value of composting, so I won't waste your time with minute details except to say...
-Your vegetables will look and taste great!
+Your vegetables will look and

-If you do it right, making compost will be odorless.
+If you do it right, your compost will be odorless.
 Well, that's not quite true...When your compost has completed its final cycle, it will have a wonderful spring garden aroma.
 Take just one sniff and you can't wait to get out in your vegetable garden and start planting vegetables.

 Now that is not to say that your compost can't give off a bad odor.
 If you don't make your compost properly it will indeed give off an unpleasant smell.
 But then...That brings us to the subject of how to make compost.